 - other international organisations, such as the Council of Europe, the United Nations (UN) and the Organization for Security and Co-operation in Europe (OSCE);

 - governments, civil society organisations, academic institutions, equality bodies and National Human Rights Institutions (NHRIs).

-FRA’s activities are based on the FRA strategic plan.
-The 2013-2017 strategic plan serves as a basis for FRA’s activities each year during this period.
+FRA’s activities are based on its 4 year Programming Document 2018 - 2020 which serves as a basis for FRA’s activities each year during this period.
 It was developed drawing on input from consultations with a wide range of stakeholders.
-During 2014, the plan was finetuned to address the Management Board comments made during its formal adoption in December 2013.